-Understanding the history of schools will soon allow us to understand that educational institutions, are products of logical necessity.
+Understanding the history of schools will soon allow us to understand that educational institutions are products of logical necessity.
 In that, these institutions for years now have taught, what we as societies, have perceived to be a logical necessity in the pursuit of inquiry to better equip our children for the real world.
-This is not wrong; there is a reason why math, science and languages are core subjects taught at most schools around the world.
-But, the same way generations and societies progress, so should our educational institutions.
-In this information age, we should recognise that progressive politics is needed just as much as mathematical and scientific innovation was back when these institutions were created.
+This is not wrong; there is a reason why math, science, and languages are core subjects taught at most schools around the world.
+But, in the same way generations and societies progress, so should our educational institutions.
+In this information age, we should recognize that progressive politics is needed just as much as mathematical and scientific innovation was back when these institutions were created.

 The rise of the technology sector has propagated a number of unwanted sentiments.
 Social media has been credited on its ability to enhance outreach.
 However, given the accelerating rate at which fake news and radical ideology is spreading online, social media outreach could be alarming should it continue to harbour myopic attitudes and attract to ill-informed voters.
 In turn, educational institutions should be leveraging the rise of technology to counteract the plague of fake news and radical ideology that is greatly influencing unenlightened voters.